oykenfurkan/oykenChat/README.md

 # oykenChat

-An encrypted chat application Firebase.
+An encrypted chat application using Firebase.
 For encryption I am using RSA encryption algorithm.
-Still developing.
+Still working on it.